ryym/node-depcop/docs/validations.md

 ## Strayed module check

 This validation warns if there are one or more _strayed modules_.
-It is a module which is used in a wrong place.
+A strayed module is a module which is used in a wrong place.
 There are two patterns of a strayed module:

 * A module defined in `dependencies` but used only in development code
 * A module defined in `devDependencies` but used in library code